Skip to main content

 2026 Iran war

-US-Israel strikes on Iran — no congressional declaration; 3,468+ killed including 376 children
+US-Israel strikes on Iran — 3,468+ killed including 376 children; head of state assassinated

 Beginning February 28, 2026, the United States and Israel launched coordinated military strikes on Iran targeting nuclear sites, military installations, and government facilities.
 Supreme Leader Ali Khamenei and senior Iranian officials were killed.
 Iranian government counts and HRANA reported 3,468+ Iranians killed including 376 children and 496 women.
-No congressional declaration of war was obtained.
+No deliberation, no public process, no consent of the governed.

-- —The strikes killed Iran's Supreme Leader — the head of state of a sovereign nation — constituting an act of war under international law.
+• The strikes killed Iran's Supreme Leader — the head of state of a sovereign nation.

 Source: 2026 Iran war — Wikipedia